rclone/rclone/docs/content/commands/rclone_bisync.md

-      --max-transfer SizeSuffix                     Maximum size of data to transfer (default off) -M, --metadata                                    If set, preserve metadata when copying objects --modify-window Duration                      Max time diff to be considered the same (default 1ns) --multi-thread-cutoff SizeSuffix              Use multi-thread downloads for files above this size (default 250Mi) --multi-thread-streams int                    Max number of streams to use for multi-thread downloads (default 4) --multi-thread-write-buffer-size SizeSuffix   In memory buffer size for writing when in multi-thread mode (default 128Ki)
+      --max-transfer SizeSuffix                     Maximum size of data to transfer (default off) -M, --metadata                                    If set, preserve metadata when copying objects --modify-window Duration                      Max time diff to be considered the same (default 1ns) --multi-thread-chunk-size SizeSuffix          Chunk size for multi-thread downloads / uploads, if not set by filesystem (default 64Mi)
+      --multi-thread-cutoff SizeSuffix              Use multi-thread downloads for files above this size (default 256Mi) --multi-thread-streams int                    Number of streams to use for multi-thread downloads (default 4) --multi-thread-write-buffer-size SizeSuffix   In memory buffer size for writing when in multi-thread mode (default 128Ki)
       --no-check-dest                               Don't check the destination, copy regardless --no-traverse                                 Don't traverse destination file system on copy